Capt. Fred Tobias Bruni Jr.

 did not want them to be liberated by advancing

-troops did land on Palawan, they found the mass
+land on Palawan, they found the mass grave for

-grave for the POWs.
-It was also then that
+the POWs.
+It was also than that they found

 The picture below is of Capt.
 Bruni's name on the headstone of the Palawan Massacre victims at Jefferson Barracks National Cemetery in St. Louis, Missouri.
 The burial was attended by his wife, his mother, his sister, and his three brothers.